DafkeDD/qb-bbq/Readme.md

 ## Known Issues
 ```
-Prop sometimes stays in hand after emote is done. i believe this is an issue with dpemotes but i will look into this more
+prop sometimes stays in hand after emote is done. i believe this is an issue with dpemotes
+but i will look into this more
 ```

 ## Credits :